bigr4232/csgo-pugs-and-smokes/discord-bot/README.md

 ## Available Slash Commands

+The [server] option is output where the user needs to specify which server to apply the command.

-- /gamemode [option] -> Sets server to certain gamemode
+- /gamemode [option] [server] -> Sets server to certain gamemode

   - nade-practice -> executes server nade practice config

-- /changemap [option] -> Changes server to specified map
+- /changemap [option] [server] -> Changes server to specified map

-- /update-server -> Updates the CS2 server and restarts it
+- /update-server [server] -> Updates the CS2 server and restarts it

-- /start-server -> Starts the CS2 server
+- /start-server [server] -> Starts the CS2 server

-- /stop-server -> Stops the CS2 server
+- /stop-server [server] -> Stops the CS2 server

-- /restart-server -> Restarts the CS2 server
+- /restart-server [server] -> Restarts the CS2 server

-- /get-server-info -> Get connect info to the CS2 server and display a button to connect directly
+- /get-server-info [server] -> Get connect info to the CS2 server and display a button to connect directly

-- /send-server-command -> Sends a CS command to the CS2 server that you would exectute in console
+- /send-server-command [server] -> Sends a CS command to the CS2 server that you would exectute in console

 - /ten-mans [option] -> Used for ten man pugs